 Other laws, rules and regulations in Illinois include the following:

-Dual side mirrors are required if back window is tinted.
+Dual side mirrors are required if any back window is tinted.

 No colors of tint are explicitly banned by Illinois tint laws.